Men's Curl Club

 Heavy oils or waxes

-Dense products can sit on the hair and make movement harder.
+These can sit on the hair and make curls feel controlled but greasy, especially near the roots.

 Signs of buildup